-In the Time 2 survey, participants were randomly assigned to conditions in a 2 (Valued Behavior: Interdependent vs. Independent) × 2 (Enacted Behavior: Interdependent vs. Independent) between-subjects design.
+In the Time 2 survey, participants were randomly assigned to conditions in a 2 (valued behavior: interdependent vs. independent) $\times 2$ (enacted behavior: interdependent vs. independent) between-subjects design.
 All participants were told that they would be reading through the organizational culture website of an organization, Advanced Products.
 They were also instructed to imagine that they were an employee at Advanced Products when they read through the website.
-Next, participants read through a website that was similar in content, except that it varied in terms of whether interdependent vs. independent behavior was valued.
+Next, participants read through a website that was similar in content, except that it varied in terms of whether interdependent versus independent behavior was valued.
 Specifically, participants in the valued interdependent behavior condition read a version of the website that highlighted the importance of teams and collaboration to the culture of Advanced Products.
 For example, participants read that "We at Advanced Products believe that employees should coordinate their efforts with their coworkers to achieve the organization's goals.
-To do this, employees jointly work on team projects, integrate their ideas, and come to shared agreement about the best strategies to complete projects" (see SOM for full text of manipulation).
+To do this, employees jointly work on team projects, integrate their ideas, and come to shared agreement about the best strategies to complete projects" (see the online supplemental materials for full text of manipulation).
 In contrast, participants in the valued independent behavior condition read through a website that was similar in content, except that it instead highlighted the importance of individual work to the culture of Advanced Products.
 For example, participants read that "We at Advanced Products believe that employees should work to their unique strengths, and take ownership over key components of their projects to achieve the organization's goals.
 To do this, employees work individually on team projects, reflect on their own ideas, and decide what the best strategies are to complete their portions of projects."
-The manipulation was adapted from previous research on organizational culture that has manipulated interdependent vs. independent organizational values in general (Chatman & Barsade, 1995).
+The manipulation was adapted from previous research on organizational culture that has manipulated interdependent versus independent organizational values in general (Chatman & Barsade, 1995).